Yauco, Puerto Rico: 19th century Corsican immigration

-The island of Puerto Rico is very similar in geography to the island of Corsica and appealed to the many Corsican immigrants.
+The island of Puerto Rico is somewhat similar in geography to the island of Corsica and appealed to many Corsican immigrants.
 Corsica was part of the Republic of Genoa for centuries until 1768.Corsicans descend from a combination of ancient Corsi people from northeastern Sardinia and people who came over later from northern and central Italy (including Tuscans, Etruscans, Ligurians, and Romans) along with, to a lesser extent, Greeks and Carthaginians.
-It's been part of France since 1768 but retains a distinct Italian culture.
-Corsica was ruled by the Republic of Genoa from 1284 to 1755, when it became a self-proclaimed Italian-speaking Republic.
-In 1768, Genoa officially ceded it to Louis XV of France as part of a pledge for debts and in 1769 France forcibly annexed it.
+Corsica has been part of France since 1768 but retains a distinct Italian culture.
+It was ruled by the Republic of Genoa from 1284 to 1755, when it became a self-proclaimed independent Italian-speaking Republic.
+In 1768, Genoa officially ceded its out of control colony to Louis XV of France as part of a pledge for debts, and in 1769 France forcibly annexed it.

 Hundreds of Corsicans and their families immigrated to Puerto Rico from as early as 1830, and their numbers peaked in the 1850s, after European unrest following the Revolutions of 1848, and environmental problems of lengthy drought.
 The Corsicans tended to settle in the mountainous southwestern region of the island, and Yauco attracted the majority of them.
 As noted, the three main crops were coffee, sugar cane and tobacco.
 The new settlers first worked on the farms, and some saved money in order to own and operate their own grocery stores.
 They began to specialize in cultivation of coffee as a commodity crop.

 Coffee was first cultivated in the Rancheras and Diego Hernández sectors; it was expanded to the Aguas Blancas, Frailes and Rubias sectors.
 The Mariani family adapted a cotton gin in the 1860s to use in mechanical de-husking of coffee.
 This improved the appearance of Puerto Rico's coffee beans and helped it stand out in the international coffee market.
 By the 1860s the Corsican settlers were the leaders of the coffee industry in Puerto Rico, and seven out of ten coffee plantations were owned by Corsicans.